-Now available on DVD are his performances of Liszt's Second Piano Concerto with Franz Welser-Möst and the Vienna Philharmonic on Deutsche Grammophon, Beethoven’s Fifth Piano Concerto with Andris Nelsons and the Royal Concertgebouw Orchestra, and Rachmaninoff’s Third Concerto with the Berlin Philharmonic and Simon Rattle on the EuroArts label.
-Future DVD releases include both Brahms concertos with Franz Welser-Möst and the Cleveland Orchestra.
+Several of Mr. Bronfman’s performances are now available on DVD, including Liszt's Second Piano Concerto with Franz Welser-Möst and the Vienna Philharmonic (Deutsche Grammophon), Beethoven’s Fifth Piano Concerto with Andris Nelsons and the Royal Concertgebouw Orchestra from the 2011 Lucerne Festival, Rachmaninoff’s Third Piano Concerto with the Berlin Philharmonic and Simon Rattle (EuroArts), and both Brahms concertos with Franz Welser-Möst and the Cleveland Orchestra.

 Mr. Bronfman received is an honorary doctorate from the Manhattan School of Music in 2015.
 Previously he was the recipient of the Jean Gimbel Lane Prize performance from Northwestern University.
 He made his SFS debut in 1981.

 Mr. Bronfman received is an honorary doctorate from the Manhattan School of Music in 2015.
 Previously he was the recipient of the Jean Gimbel Lane Prize from Northwestern University.
 He made his SFS debut in 1981.